NVSL/CSE141pp-Tool-Moneta/moneta/tutorial/writeup.md

 ## Starting Moneta

-To start off, [click here](http://86.109.1.71:8888) to Moneta in your preferred web browser.
+To start off, [click here](http://86.109.1.71:8888) to open Moneta in your preferred web browser.
 You should see a list of files in your browser.
 Then, on the top-right, choose `New > Terminal` to open a Terminal in a new tab.

 <img src="../../../assets/TutorialTerminal.png" alt="Terminal" width="750px">